-Here we generalize earlier duality results in that we extend them to general compactly generated LCA groups.
-Note that compact generation is not a restriction as far as determining the Delsarte constant.
-In particular, it was shown in \cite{ramabulanaexistence, ExpoMath} that when the set of positivity has finite Haar measure, then one can restrict the Delsarte problem to a $\sigma$-compact subgroup.
-Further, we get rid of all the topological constraints needed so far in the above mentioned various results.
+We not only consider the case of general LCA groups, but we get rid of all the topological constraints on $\Omega$ needed so far in the above mentioned various results.
 Furthermore, we discuss the case where the goal functional is not the Haar integral, but virtually any other linear functional, and also the normalizing constraint $f(0)=1$ is replaced by an essentially arbitrary functional $\si$.
 Here we need to mention that the classical normalizing condition implicitly refers to the Dirac measure at $0$, and a natural restriction to any $\si$ is that it should furnish zero value to no admitted functions---except if identically vanishing.
 Now we will consider some class of positive definite functions, so it is a natural requirement that $\si$ be strictly positive on the class of continuous real-valued positive definite functions $\DD$.
 In turn, Plancherel's theorem and Bochner's theorem together reformulate this to the famous \textbf{Wiener condition} requiring $\ft{\si}>0$, i.e., that the Fourier transform has no zeroes on the dual group $\ft{G}$.
 Henceforth, we will term such a $\sigma$ \emph{strictly positive definite}.

 As our main result needs even more technical introduction, let us give here the version valid for discrete Abelian groups $G$.
 Consider the Banach space $X=\ell^1(G;\RR)$ of real-valued summable functions over $G$ and take continuous linear functionals\footnote{We identify the Banach space $\ell^\infty(G;\RR)$ of real-valued bounded functions over $G$ with the topological dual space of $\ell^1(G;\RR)$.} $\rh,\si\in X'=\ell^\infty(G;\RR)$.
 For $\Omega, \Theta \subseteq G$ arbitrary, let us introduce the function classes